-Every year there is a sharp rise in the number of asthma attacks for children when they return to school after the summer break.
-This results in a significant increase in Emergency Department visits, hospitalisations and days off school.
-Not only is this unsettling for children as they try to kick-start a new year at school, but often it impacts on time off work for parents and carers which can lead to work and financial strain on the family.
+Every year there is a sharp rise in the number of asthma attacks for kids when they return to school after the summer holidays.
+This results in more Emergency Department visits, hospitalisations and days off school.
+Not only is this unsettling for children as they try to kick-start a new year at school, but often it impacts on time off work for parents and carers.
+This can lead to work, time and money stress on the family.

-- With the loss of routine over the summer holidays and busyness of the Christmas period, sometimes preventer medicines are not taken daily as prescribed and written Asthma Action Plans are not adhered to as strictly.
+- with the loss of routine over the summer holidays and busyness of the Christmas period, sometimes preventer medicines are not taken daily as prescribed and written Asthma Action Plans are not followed as strictly

-- The inevitable spread of viruses when children return to school and mix with each other
+- the spread of viruses when kids return to school and mix with each other

-- The possibility of new environmental allergens at school – not encountered in the home environment, or not encountered for some time.
+- the possibility of new allergens at school not found in the home, or not come across for some time.

 You can help your child be prepared and have a healthy start to the new school year.